close menu

 A PROVISIONAL VOTER HOTLINE IS AVAILABLE:

-To learn more about your provisional ballot, to learn if you need to provide any more information for it to be counted in the November 6, 2012 general election, or to learn after November 16, 2012, whether it was counted, please call the PROVISIONAL VOTER HOTLINE AT:
+To learn if you need to provide a required form of photo identification in order for you ballot to be counted or to learn after the official certification whether it was counted, please call the PROVISIONAL VOTER HOTLINE AT:

 1-866-OHIO-VOTE (1-866-644-6868)

-If you are required to provide more information (see below) for your ballot to count, you have until 10 days after Election Day (from November 6, 2012 thru November 16, 2012) to supply the board of elections with the required information.
-You can learn whether you need to provide any other information by reading the information below or by calling 1-866- OHIO-VOTE, or you may call the board of elections directly.
-A directory of boards of elections is located online at:
+This hotline is available until the end of the month following the election.
+If you are required to provide more information (see below) for your ballot to count, you have until the sixth* day after the election to supply the board of elections with the required information.
+You can learn whether you need to provide any other information by reading the information below or by calling (866) OHIO-VOTE, or you may call the board of elections directly.
+A directory of boards of elections is located at:

 www.sos.state.oh.us/SOS/elections/electionsofficials/boeDirectory.aspx